beebop5/esphome-panasonic-ac/README.md

-# ESPHome Panasonic AC Component
+# ESPHome Panasonic AC WLAN Component

 An open source alternative for Panasonic air conditioning wifi adapters that works locally without the Comfort Cloud.

 ## Overview

-A custom ESPHome component for controlling Panasonic air conditioning units via UART communication.
-This component serves as a replacement for the Panasonic DNSK-P11 wireless LAN adapter (tested with part number ACXA73-28520) and provides full climate control functionality.
+A custom ESPHome component for controlling Panasonic air conditioning units via the WLAN interface (CN-WLAN port).
+This component serves as a replacement for the Panasonic DNSK-P11 wireless LAN adapter (tested with part number ACXA73-28520) and provides full climate control functionality through the WLAN port.

 ## Features